 I am an expert in community-based conservation with a particular focus on improving social-ecological systems for people and nature.
-I’m also an experienced African field scientist and practitioner with extensive experience in Africa, having worked in environmental policy and practice on topics such as trophy hunting, human-wildlife conflict and the illegal wildlife trade.
-I have been professionally trained as a media spokesperson and have years of experience communicating about science for TV, radio and print.
-If you are looking to interview a conservation scientist and practitioner on any of these topics, do get in touch.
+I’m also an experienced field scientist and practitioner with extensive experience in Africa, having worked in environmental policy and practice on topics such as trophy hunting, human-wildlife conflict and the illegal wildlife trade.
+I have been professionally trained as a media spokesperson and have many years of experience communicating about science for TV, radio and print.
+If you are looking to interview a conservation scientist/practitioner on any of these topics, do get in touch.

 Research published in 2017 found a previously-undiscovered wildlife haven in eastern Myanmar.
 I was interviewed by Sky News about this awesome discovery.
 Click here to watch the interview.